FURTHER EXPLANATION OF OUR BELIEFS

 There will always be nonessential doctrines upon which committed followers of Jesus disagree, but on the above essentials we agree.
 While GraceLand may hold positions on these nonessentials, we will not allow these doctrines to cause division within the church.
 We will accept into our body those who have differing views on the nonessential doctrines but will not allow those of a different opinion to fracture the church.

-*GraceLand Church is a Campus of First Assembly North Little Rock and affiliated with The Tennessee Ministry Network of the Assemblies of God.
-GraceLand Church is partnered with Church Multiplication Network and Urban Islands Project.
+*GraceLand Church works in voluntary cooperative fellowship with The Tennessee Ministry Network of the Assemblies of God.
+GraceLand Church also partners with the Church Multiplication Network and many other wonderful compassion and missions organizations throughout the world.